 So how much should a brand promote their brand message versus their local connection, allowing for that personalization?
 Many successful companies employ digital signage that using a 85:15 brand-to-local ratio.
 Using content on digital signage permits brands to accomplish several goals: promoting their brand messaging and voice, providing an opportunity for educational information on products or services, and making a personalized connection with a consumer, which brands can do in a number of ways, including localizing information.
 Localized content shows that the brand understands that the consumer wants information from brands to be relevant to their own lives and provide useful links to local, community events and concerns.

 However, it’s not just the in-store digital deployment in the form of digital signage that matters; it’s all of the digital touch points that allow brands to engage, both in-person and virtually, while the customer is in the store or later when they’re at home.
 Gina Bleedorn says “Intuitive, instantly engaging messaging on the walls of bank lobbies or in local stores or restaurants can pique customer interest by showing how products and services might benefit their lives.
 Moreover, by connecting with the customer’s own device – the most valuable technology in the brand – the experience becomes immediately relevant to the customer’s lives, which in turn enhances brand engagement, trust and advocacy.”

 So, is your brand ready for digital deployment?
-In our next article, we’ll take a look at brands that are embracing the in-person digital revolution.
+In our next digital signage article, we’ll take a look at brands that are embracing the in-person digital revolution.